Individual motivation and parental influence on adolescents’ experiences of interest in free time

 Digital Object Identifier (DOI)

 Sharp, Erin Hiley; Caldwell, Linda L.; Graham, John H.; and Ridenour, Ty A., "Individual motivation and parental influence on adolescents’ experiences of interest in free time" (2006).
-Human Development and Family Studies Scholarship.
+Journal of Youth and Adolescence.
 8.